On the Consistency of Graph-based Bayesian Learning and the Scalability of Sampling Algorithms: Main Results

-where $p_m = 3/4$ for $m=2$ and $p_m = 1/m$ for $m\ge 3.$ Then, the untruncated graph-posteriors $\mut$ converge towards the posterior $\muu$ in the $\P(TL^2)$ sense. \end{proposition} We refer to \cite{trillos} for the construction of the space $TL^2$ that allows to compare functions on $\M_n$ with functions on $\M$, and to \cite{garcia-sanz2017continuum} for the construction of $\P(TL^2),$ space which allows us to compare probabilities over functions on $\M_n$ with probabilities over functions on $\M.$ It is important to note that here convergence refers to the limit of \emph{fixed} labeled data set of size $p$, and growing size of unlabeled data.
+We refer to Appendix \ref{TL2PTL2} for the construction of the metric space $TL^2$ that was originally introduced in \cite{trillos}.
+Notice that in the space $TL^2$ we can compare functions defined on $\M_n$ with functions defined on $\M$.
+The space $\mathcal{P}(TL^2)$ was introduced in \cite{garcia-sanz2017continuum} and stands for the set of Borel probability measures on $TL^2$ endowed with the topology of weak convergence.
+This space allows us to formalize the convergence of a sequence of probability distributions over functions on $\M_n$ to a probability distribution over functions on $\M$.
+In particular, in the previous theorem, convergence is interpreted as: $\mut$ converges weakly to $\muu$ as $n \rightarrow \infty,$ all measures seen as elements of $\mathcal{P}(TL^2)$.
+It is important to note that in the theorem, convergence refers to the limit of \emph{fixed} labeled data set of size $p$, and growing size of unlabeled data.
 In order for the continuum limit to hold, the connectivity of the graph $\veps_n$ needs to be carefully scaled with $n$ as in \eqref{eq:epsilonchoice1}.

 At an intuitive level, the lower bound on $\veps_n$ guarantees that there is enough averaging in the limit to recover a meaningful deterministic quantity.
 The upper bound ensures that the graph priors converge appropriately towards the continuum prior.
-At a deeper level, the lower bound is an order one asymptotic estimate for the $\infty$-optimal transport distance between the uniform and uniform empirical measure on the manifold \cite{trillos2014canadian}, that hinges on the points $\x_1, \dots, \x_n$ lying \emph{on} the manifold $\M$: if the inputs were sampled from a distribution whose support is close to $\M$, but whose intrinsic dimension is $d$ and not $m$, then the lower bound would be written in terms of $d$ instead of $m$.
+At a deeper level, the lower bound is an order one asymptotic estimate for the $\infty$-optimal transport distance between the uniform and uniform empirical measure on the manifold \citep{trillos2014canadian}, that hinges on the points $\x_1, \dots, \x_n$ lying \emph{on} the manifold $\M$: if the inputs were sampled from a distribution whose support is close to $\M$, but whose intrinsic dimension is $d$ and not $m$, then the lower bound would be written in terms of $d$ instead of $m$.
 The upper bound, on the other hand, relies on the approximation bounds \eqref{eq:estimateseigen} of the continuum spectrum of the Laplace-Beltrami by the graph Laplacian.